Let's Introduce... Jiang'an District, Wuhan!

 Hankou had me on a crazy one, seeking a side of Wuhan that I hadn't seen.
 I was hoping that the rain would not reveal itself for the weather has been utterly shameful recently.
 In search of a temple I eventually did not find, but in its place I found something equally pleasing.
-Yes, I chose to revisit Hankou's River Park, seeing the riverside within a different frame of mind.
+Yes, I chose to revisit Hankou's River Park, seeing the riverside another angle.
+Jiang'an District, get it good!

 Since I got out of that ordinary town where nothing really ever happened I have been afforded some epic experiences, taking me to this Far Eastern land.
 Hankou had previously showed me Zhongshan Park in July 2015 but I didn't appreciate the scorching temperatures.
 The November haze engulfed the Wuhan city sky, brushing that unfortunate circumstance to one side I stumbled upon Liberation Park in the Hankou district of Jiang'an.
 Translated back to Chinese this park goes by the name of 'Jiefang Gongyuan' so the road signs had me thinking I was going the wrong way.
 Liberation Park exuded a sense of calm, welcoming an abundance of families and grandparents with their treasured grandchildren.
 Weekends in China are extremely important for families who are taken away by high powered jobs and education, Jiefang Gongyuan held the answer to their chaotic lives!
 Let's get liberated Wu?!